 Motor Speed – The Basics

-Our power in the US makes one full rotation from positive peak to negative peak 60 times per second or 60hz.
+Our power in the US makes one full rotation from positive electrical peak to negative peak 60 times per second or 60hz (50hz in many other countries)

-This means that the generators at the the power plant are running at 3600 RPM with 2 poles (60 cycles per second x 60 seconds per minute = 3600 rotations per minute)
+This means that the generators at the power plant would have to run at 3600 RPM if they only had two poles of power 2 poles (60 cycles per second x 60 seconds per minute = 3600 rotations per minute) in reality, power plants generators can run at different speeds depending on the number of magnetic poles within the generator.
+This phenomenon is replicated in motor design.

 The more “poles” you have in a motor the shorter the distance the motor needs to turn per cycle.